What is a colposcopy?

-No. Don't use tampons or put anything in your vagina for at least 1 week after the procedure, or until your doctor tells you it's safe.
-Don't have sexual intercourse for at least 1 week.
+No. If your doctor did a biopsy, you shouldn’t use tampons, have sex, or put anything in your vagina for at least one week after the procedure, or until your doctor tells you it’s safe.

 When should I call my doctor?

 Call your doctor right away if you have any of the following problems after your colposcopy:

 - Heavy vaginal bleeding (using more than one sanitary pad per hour).